Fall of the Western Roman Empire: The Tetrarchy to Valentinian I: civil and foreign wars (317–375)

 Julian won victories against Germans who had invaded Gaul.
 He launched a drive against official corruption, which allowed the tax demands in Gaul to be reduced to one-third of their previous amount, while all government requirements were still met.
 In civil legislation, Julian was notable for his pro-pagan policies.
 Julian lifted the ban on sacrifices, restored and reopened temples, and dismantled the privileged tax status and revenue concessions of the Christians.
 He gave generous tax remissions to the cities which he favored, and disfavor to those who remained Christian.
 Julian ordered toleration of varieties of Christianity banned as heretical by Constantius; possibly, he would not have been able to persecute effectively such a large and powerful group as Christians had now become.

 Julian prepared for civil war against Constantius, who again encouraged the Germans to attack Gaul.
 However Julian's campaigns had been effective and only one small Alemannic raid, speedily dealt with by Julian, resulted.
 Constantius died before any serious fighting and Julian was acknowledged as master of the entire Empire.
 He launched an expensive campaign against the Sasanian Persians.
-He succeeded in marching to the Sassanid capital of Ctesiphon, but, at the suggestion of a Persian agent, burned his boats and supplies to show resolve in continuing operations.
-The Sassanids then burned crops so the Roman army had no food.
+He succeeded in marching to the Sasanian capital of Ctesiphon, but, at the suggestion of a Persian agent, burned his boats and supplies to show resolve in continuing operations.
+The Sasanians then burned crops so the Roman army had no food.
 Finding himself cut off without supplies in enemy territory, Julian began a land retreat, and during the Battle of Samarra, he was mortally wounded.

 Julian's successor Jovian, acclaimed by a demoralized army, began his brief reign (363–364) while trapped in Mesopotamia without supplies.
 To purchase safe passage home, he had to concede areas of northern Mesopotamia, including the strategically important fortress of Nisibis.
 This fortress had been Roman since before the Peace of Nisibis in 299.

 The brothers Valens and Valentinian I energetically tackled the threats of barbarian attacks on all the Western frontiers.
 They also tried to alleviate the burdens of taxation, which had risen continuously over the previous forty years; Valens in the East reduced the tax demand by half in his fourth year.
 Both of them were Christians, and re-confiscated the temple lands which Julian had restored.
 But they were generally tolerant of other beliefs.
 Valentinian in the West refused to intervene in Christian controversy.
 In the East, Valens had to deal with Christians who did not conform to his ideas of orthodoxy, and persecution formed part of his response.
 He tolerated paganism, even keeping some of Julian's associates in their trusted positions.
 He confirmed the rights and privileges of the pagan priests, and confirmed the right of pagans to be the exclusive caretakers of their temples.